longiy/Cameraide/README.md

 Helpful for:
 - Rendering multiple sequences with different settings from one file
-- Quick playblasts with varying frame ranges
+- Quick play blasts with varying frame ranges
 - Avoiding manual settings adjustment when switching between cameras

 ![Image Description](https://github.com/longiy/static-assets/blob/main/cameraide-assets/Cameraid_Preview.png)

 ## Features
 ### 🎥 Per-Camera Custom Settings
 - Enable/disable custom settings for each camera using the "BEFRIEND/FRIEND" toggle
 - Settings are preserved even when the camera is not active